m0nclous/click-claim-bot/README.md

 5. You will need data: `api_id`, `api_hash`, `Production configuration`

 ### Telegram Bot
-To manage the application you need to create a Telegram chatbot [t.me/BotFather](https://t.me/BotFather)
+To manage a click-claim-bot, you need to create a Telegram chatbot. [t.me/BotFather](https://t.me/BotFather)
-You will need `Token HTTP API` и `username`
+You will need `Token HTTP API` and `username`

 ### 🐳 Docker-way to quick start
 Install `docker` for you OS
 You can find instructions on open sources

 Install `docker-compose`
 You can find instructions on open sources

 Create new folder for click-claim-bot